NxPKG/khulnasoft-docs/content/magic-network-monitoring/rules/_index.md

 ### Example

 For a rule with two prefix CIDRs and a `packet_threshold` of `10000` as shown below, the rule will be flagged if the joint packet traffic of `192.168.0.0/24` and `172.118.0.0/24` is greater than `10000`.
-This also means that Cloudflare attempts to auto advertise both CIDRs in case the flag is turned on.
+This also means that Khulnasoft attempts to auto advertise both CIDRs in case the flag is turned on.

 ```bash
 "rules":[